 A word about music is also in order.

-You will see that in the Anglican Use we take music very seriously.
-The hymns, as we said earlier, are very carefully chosen, and sung completely, for the are acts of worship, and we pray them as we sing.
-Roman Catholics might find Anglican hymns a bit odd at first: they are nothing like contemporary Catholic worship music, and yet very different form traditional Catholic hymns.
-But what Catholics recall as “traditional” Catholic hymns were devotionally oriented — hymns to the Sacred Heart, to the Immaculate Heart of Mary, etc. The real “traditional” Catholic hymnody was found in the liturgy, in the Latin hymns of the Office, and her we see a body of hymns which do just what Anglican hymns try to do — they are deeply Scriptural, they are liturgical in that they change with the feasts, and as one sings them one is meditating on the text which explains the feast being celebrated.
-That is why you can find yourself in a pew at the Anglican Use liturgy on the Feast of the Purification singing two or three hymns written just for that feast!
+You will see that we take music very seriously.
+The hymns, as we said earlier, are very carefully chosen, and sung completely, for they are acts of worship, and we pray them as we sing.
+Roman Catholics might find Anglican hymns a bit odd at first: they are nothing like contemporary Catholic worship music, and yet very different from traditional Catholic hymns.
+But what Catholics recall as “traditional” Catholic hymns were devotionally oriented—hymns to the Sacred Heart, to the Immaculate Heart of Mary, etc. The real “traditional” Catholic hymnody was found in the liturgy, in the Latin hymns of the Office, and here we see a body of hymns that do just what Anglican hymns try to do—they are deeply Scriptural, they are liturgical in that they change with the feasts, and as one sings them one is meditating on the text which explains the feast being celebrated.
+That is why you can find yourself on the Feast of the Purification singing two or three hymns written just for that feast!
 But, if you persevere in praying our Liturgy you come to see how all of its parts join together as a very helpful vehicle for worship.

 We can point out a couple of aspects of our liturgy and explain them to you, but ultimately you’ll just have to join us and see how it all comes together!
 Come, join us for Mass!
-If the Anglican Use seems strange at first — well, we suspect that before long you’ll be praying “to continue in [this] holy fellowship, and do all such other works as Thou hast prepared for us to walk in …”
+We suspect that before long you’ll be praying “to continue in [this] holy fellowship, and do all such other works as Thou hast prepared for us to walk in …”